 For the last two nights in Mexico City, we switched Airbnbs, to an apartment near the Historic Center, to experience another neighborhood.
 While we enjoyed here, I must say that Condesa was much more of my vibe.

 Here, we saw quite a few sights including the Plaza de la Republica, the Zocalo, and the Templo Mayor.
 Seeing the history, colonial and pre-colonial history, was beautiful and gave a look into life in the past.

 We also made a bit of a trek over to the Biblioteca Vasconcelos – the coolest library I’ve ever seen!
 Levels of glass house the huge collection, leaving the stacks of books appearing to be floating or hanging from the ceiling.

 Walking back, we stumbled upon the Guerrero neighborhood and the Mercado Martinez de la Torre – the best market we went to while in town.
 While the Guerrero neighborhood has a reputation for being more dangerous than the other places we visited, we felt very safe while we walked around the area.
 Fruit, meat, snacks, home goods – this market has everything you could want or need.

 On our last day, we splurged a bit for breakfast and ate a the beautiful Azul Historico.
 Famous for its multiple versions of mole at dinner, we sprung for traditional breakfasts in the restaurant situated under a canopy of trees in the center of a contained plaza.

-It just so happened to be the XYZ celebration happening while we were staying downtown.
+It just so happened to be a celebration happening while we were staying downtown.
 The entire Zocalo was turned into an artisan fair, featuring vendors from around the country.
 Score!
 We only had half a day before we had to head over to the airport, so after breakfast we spent a few hours walking through the states of Mexico (the fair was organized by region!), picking up gifts to bring back to family and even got some cool art to add to the apartment.